akirasoft1/perform-2024-hot-days/extending-the-dynatrace-platform/lab-guide/content/04_python_conversion/09_unified_analysis/index.md

 ```
 In this example, we set a condition that uses the relationship we defined earlier.
 The condition says, "inject a card called `host_injection_card` only if there is a related entity of type `python:perform_host_performance` that is running on this host".

 Next, we need to define the `host_injection_card` that we referenced above.
 This definition below defines each chart type, color and style to showcase the kinds of customization possible.
 It is possible to omit most of these customizations.

+A full copy of all files is available in the Resources folder.

 ```yaml
 screens: